Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Results

 \subsection{Electro-Optic Characteristics}

 The neuromorphic photonic hardware with integrated DEOAM is shown in Figure \ref{fig-HW_Setup}.
+The MRRs are PN junction doped modulators operating in depletion mode (reverse bias) and are connected to analog memory cells consisting of 100x100 $\mu m$ metal-oxide-metal capacitors that use interdigitated fingers to increase capacitance.
+The MRRs have different ring perimeters starting with 144.248 $\mu m$ and 50 $\mu m$ PN junctions, increasing by 50 nm to avoid resonance collision.
 Key figures of merit for DEOAM are summarized in Table \ref{table:tab1}, and measurement results are shown in Figure \ref{fig-electrooptic_results}.
 Figure {\ref{fig-HW_Setup}}a and b show the DEOAM circuit and its operation.
 Weights are loaded as voltages on the capacitive memory, affecting the MRR's resonance.
 The capacitive memory holds the voltage on the MRR until the charge leaks away, returning the MRR to its resonance.
 Figure {\ref{fig-HW_Setup}}c shows the chip and measurement setup for static optical and time domain measurements.
 Free spectral range, inter-channel spacing, Q-factor, and extinction ratio are crucial optical characteristics that determine the maximum number of MRRs and weights in a weight bank in a specific wavelength range.
 Therefore, if additional weights are needed in each row of a weight bank, solutions like adding more cores, reusing hardware, or employing time multiplexing may be needed for processing neural network data.
 In a neuromorphic photonic weight bank, light modulation is initiated at the input data modulators.
 The light then travels through the weight banks before being absorbed by photodetectors (PD) and amplified by transimpedance amplifiers (TIA).
 The group index helps characterize the group delay, which determines the overall compute time when combined with the delay from the PD and TIA.
 Since the delay from the PD and TIA depends on their design and technology, we report compute time based primarily on the group delay.
-State-of-the-art demonstrations of PDs and TIAs yield latencies ranging in tens of ps \cite{atef_optical_2013, babar_83-ghz_2022, awny_40_2015, kudszus_46-ghz_2003, awny_235_2016}.
+State-of-the-art demonstrations of PDs and TIAs yield latencies ranging in tens of ps \mbox{\cite{atef_optical_2013, babar_83-ghz_2022, awny_40_2015, kudszus_46-ghz_2003, awny_235_2016}}.
 The wavelength and modulation efficiencies are also important for characterizing the tunability and range of weights for the neural network.